gyetis/architectural-layering-gh/README.md

 ## Citation

-This implementation was introduced by "Yetis G, Yetkin O., Moon K. and Kilic, O." in eCAADe Conference-2018 in Lodz, Poland.
+This implementation was introduced by "Yetis G, Yetkin O., Moon K. and Kilic, O." under the name of "A Novel Approach for Classification of Structural Elements in a 3D Model by Supervised Learning" in eCAADe Conference-2018 in Lodz, Poland.
 Please visit http://papers.cumincad.org/data/works/att/ecaade2018_200.pdf for the details.

 ## Prerequisites

-Rhinoceros v.5/v.6
+Rhinoceros v.5

 IronPython >= 2.7.5

 GHPython

-GHPython Remote (for installation: https://github.com/Digital-Structures/ghpythonremote)
+GHPython Remote (for installation and further details: https://github.com/Digital-Structures/ghpythonremote)